 Business allocation begins by valuing the business to estimate the economic value of an owner’s interest in a business or professional organization.
 Evaluating a business or professional organization may be necessary during a divorce so that both parties fully understand the economic impact of the investment.

-Business valuation is used by financial market participants to determine the price they are willing to pay or receive to affect a sale of a business.
+Business valuations are used by financial market participants to determine the price they are willing to pay or receive to affect a sale of a business.
 In addition to estimating the selling price of a business, the same valuation tools are often used by business appraisers to resolve disputes related to estate and gift taxation, divorce litigation, allocate business purchase price among business assets, establish a formula for estimating the value of partners’ ownership interest for buy-sell agreements, and many other business and legal purposes such as in shareholders deadlock, divorce litigation and estate contest.
 In some cases, a forensic accountant may be necessary as the joint expert doing the business valuation.

 Business Allocation of the Community Interest